What is Postmodern Art? The Genre Defined in 8 Iconic Works

 cindy sherman new york

-Untitled Film Still #21 by Cindy Sherman, 1978, via MoMA, New York
+Untitled Film Still #21 by Cindy Sherman, 1978.
+Source: MoMA, New York

 The photography series appears in this list of postmodern artworks for a reason: Sherman’s photographs deal with fragmented, post-modern identity.
-Cindy Sherman represents this fragmented identity as she herself is always photographer and subject of photography at the same time.
+Cindy Sherman represents this fragmented identity as she is always the photographer and subject of photography at the same time.
 The motifs of the photographs can also be read as a critical commentary on the female film reels of the 1950s.

 6. Gilbert & George – Gordon’s Makes Us Drunk (1972)